So much to fear

 - The Friends episode "TOW They're Up All Night" has the following conversation:

 Tag: I wonder if you can see my apartment from up here.

 Rachel: No, no you can't.

-- London Tipton invokes this trope on The Suite Life on Deck while in space (It Makes Sense in Context).
-Paraphrased:
+- London Tipton invokes this trope on The Suite Life on Deck when she is blasted off into space.

 London: Hey, I can see my house from here!

 Guy she's in space with: No you ca- Oh, that's a big house...

 - Famously inverted by Tina Fey during the famous Saturday Night Live sketch where she portrayed Sarah Palin.
 You know the line.
 This quickly became a Beam Me Up, Scotty! when applied to Palin herself.
 See Real Life below.

 - When the Bundy family of Married... with Children gets stuck in holiday traffic, Peg notices she can see their house from the freeway.